nmarsollier/viaduct/docs/README.md

 #### Shortcodes

+There are a few custom shortcodes in the `layouts/shortcodes` directory:

 There are a few custom shortcodes in the `layouts/_shortcodes` directory:

 * `github`: Embeds a GitHub file in the documentation.